 OTC whitening products

-There are a variety of over-the-counter whitening solutions available in your local pharmacy.
+There are a variety of over-the-counter whitening crowns solutions available in your local pharmacy.
 The majority of them include a whitening chemical like carbamide peroxide or hydrogen peroxide, which polishes the enamel’s surface.
 These chemicals can be found in a variety of gels, whitening toothpaste, strips, or trays.
 Over-the-counter purchases allow you to use them in the comfort of your own home.
 If used on a regular basis over time, you should be able to lighten your teeth by a few shades.

 Is it possible to whiten a tooth crown?

-The American Dental Association (ADA) says that crown whitening treatments will not affect the color of your crowns.
+The American Dental Association (ADA) says that dental crown whitening treatments will not affect the color of your crowns.
 A crown’s color will not change after it is placed in your mouth.
 If your natural teeth begin to yellow or get discolored, consider whitening them to match the brightness of your brighter crowns.

 If you have at least one crown on your teeth, see Dr. Lassen.
 He will be able to suggest the best solution for keeping your crowns and natural teeth as white as possible.
 In no time, you’ll be smiling with confidence!